 - Score, sort and segment the lead.
 Not all leads are equal - so don’t waste time on low-quality ones.
 Segmenting them based on your metrics will also allow building a more personalised approach.

 - Capture the right information.
 Start small by asking for the basics first - name and email address.
 As you work down the pipeline, start collecting more information.

 - Target the right audience.
 Buyer personas are the key to everything as ultimately you want to be addressing their pain points and positioning yourself as the best solution.

 - Create lead magnets.
 The more high-quality assets you have, the more likely you are to generate leads.

 - Optimise for mobiles.
 Smartphones are taking over a big part of our lives.
 Your target audience is most certainly using it, so make sure your forms and other means of lead capture are functional and convenient on the phones.

 - Benchmark the conversion rates.
 Just because they’re improving month-on-month or year-on-year isn’t a sign you can relax.
 Compare them against your competitors instead for a more accurate information check.

 Lead generation strategy is crucially important to any business.
-With consumer behaviour changing and competition growing, it is becoming increasingly challenging to adapt.
-The users are less willing to share their information for the sole reason of being bombarded with irrelevant content, therefore you need to prove to them you are capable of providing value.
+With consumer behaviour changing and competition growing, adapting is becoming increasingly challenging.
+The users are less willing to share their information for the sole reason of being bombarded with irrelevant content, therefore, you need to prove to them you can provide value.
 The lead generation strategy in 2021 is focused on precisely that.

 The best way of achieving that is through building your strategy with HubSpot CRM.
-Not only does it allow you to build, test and optimise high conversion rate pages and comes with few lead generation tools, but it also aligns the sales and marketing departments.
+It allows you to build, test and optimise high conversion rate pages and comes with few lead generation tools, and it also aligns the sales and marketing departments.
 The smooth collaboration of the two is vital for generating, nurturing and converting leads.